- Maximum part size (3-axis milling): 10 in. by 7 in. (254mm by 178mm)

 - For these materials with depths up to 0.75 in.
 (19mm), maximum size increases to 22 in. by 14 in.
 (559mm by 356mm).

-Proto Labs' CNC machining process typically requires nominal part thickness to be larger than 0.040 in.
+Our CNC machining process typically requires nominal part thickness to be larger than 0.040 in.
 (1mm).
 Parts may be as thin as 0.020 in.
 (0.5mm) in regions as long as the nominal part thickness stays above 0.040 in.
 (1mm).
 Features thinner than 0.020 in.
 (0.5mm) typically do not survive the machining process.
-See our Materials Selection Guide for thickness limitations.

 In general, tolerances of ±0.005 in.
 (0.13mm) are expected and achieved.